Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

 Created the individual repo for category and all potential models to be added in the CategoryRepository.cs and ICategoryRepository.cs modified the CategoryRepository.cs and ICategoryRepository.cs made some changes in the categoryRepository.cs
+Added a new interface in the IRepository folder from ISP_Call.cs and then installed the NuGet package for dapper Added a new class called SP_Call.cs inside Repository folder made some changes in the code and then modify the ISP_Call interface code
+Added a new interface called IUnitOfWork inside the IRepository folder and modify the code Then added the UnitOfWork.cs in the Repository folder